suhasdl/DeepWeather/README.md

 Some of the problems currently under development include,
 1. Time series forecasting of MJO indexes.
 2. Detecting the droughts by various indices.
+3. Modelling of 2D and 3D trubulent flow evolution.
 and many more to follow...